Look Away (2018 film): Plot

 Airam lures Mark to the shower, breaks his knee and bludgeons him repeatedly.
 After secretly practicing figure skating alone, Airam has another lesson with Lily, who becomes intimidated by the way Airam is acting.
 When Airam chases Lily across the ice, Lily falls into the pavement, fatally crushing her skull.
 In the bathroom that evening, Maria begs to switch places, but Airam reiterates that Maria wanted Lily out of their lives.
 Maria asks again who she is, but Airam only replies, "You know me."
 Airam then seduces Sean, and the two begin an intense relationship.
 Airam begins living more wildly, smoking marijuana, skipping school, and drinking alcohol.

 While at a motel together, Sean gets a phone call telling him the police want to speak to him and Maria.
 Airam refuses to go, and Sean becomes suspicious.
 He picks up his jacket to leave, and in a moment of impulse and fear, Airam hits him over the head with a vodka bottle, killing him.
-Deeply upset, she sits against the mirror in the bathroom and she and Maria cry together.
+Distraught, she sits against the mirror in the bathroom and she and Maria cry together.

 Amy has another dream about giving birth.
 It is revealed that Maria originally had a twin sister, who was murdered after birth by Dan due to her supposed physical deformities, against Amy's pleas.
 Airam leaves the motel and confronts Dan at the clinic after hours, pretending to be heavily intoxicated.
 She strips naked and demands to know if he would still love her if she were deformed.
 Clearly perturbed by the question, Dan finally answers, "Yes," and she slits his throat with a scalpel.
 As he lies dying, she cries and asks him, "Why couldn't you love me?"

 Airam no longer sees Maria when she looks into the mirror.
 Frightened and alone, Airam returns home and crawls onto the bed next to her mother.
 A series of mirrored burst shots depicts Maria and Airam both lying by either side of Amy on the bed, implying that they have merged into one.